orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 I started pretty small, and we moved houses I've got to the point where every window has some plants and almost every free shelf spaces has something hanging and growing.
 Danger took to going serious on growing vegetables in the garden with me, and we're on year two of that now!

 The first year we managed to get a few tomatoes - I was happy to call anything a win.
 This year however, we had huge amounts of tomatoes, cucumbers and cucamelons.
 We had a few courgettes and potatoes.
-I've still got more to go though, eEvery year for 4 years I've tried pulling off growing chillis and I still not been able to pick one.
+I've still got more to go though, every year for 4 years I've tried pulling off growing chillis and I still not been able to pick one.

 A lot of good plant husbandry is predictability and repetition, we're not like clockwork but we got down to during the summer months having a twice-weekly house watering session, and a daily veg update.
 It's very far from financially winning but it's gratifying to have Danger make a tomato soup with only our tomatoes.